-The Center Program is an initiative that is deeply aligned with the spirit of the Art Center’s mission: developing artists at all levels in support of Chicago’s broader arts community.
-In that vein, the Art Center sought to forge distinctive partnerships with other Chicago institutions and leaders in the visual arts—like The Joyce Foundation, The University of Chicago Graham School of Continuing Liberal and Professional Studies, and all the visiting professionals who provide guidance and feedback to artists in the program—to ensure access for artists of color, as well as maintain a standard of excellence that will continue to serve artists beyond their matriculation through The Center Program.
+The Center Program is deeply aligned with the Art Center’s mission: developing artists at all levels in support of Chicago’s broader arts community.
+In that vein, the Art Center has forged distinctive partnerships with other Chicago institutions and leaders in the visual arts—like 3Arts, Luminarts, Marwen, The University of Chicago Graham School of Continuing Liberal and Professional Studies, and all the visiting professionals who provide guidance and feedback to artists in the program—to ensure access for artists of color, as well as maintain a standard of excellence that will continue to serve artists beyond their matriculation through The Center Program.

-The Graham School has partnered with the Art Center to offer a Visual Arts Certificate Program (VACP), which is comprised of four seminar courses ranging from business to writing for artists, plus a rigorous studio practice component: The Center Program.
-Artists may apply for The Center Program as a stand-alone opportunity, or to the VACP, which includes The Center Program, by indicating their choice on the application form.
+The Graham School has partnered with the Art Center to offer a Visual Arts Certificate Program (VACP), which is comprised of (1) A studio component from HPAC (either The Center Program or the Bridge Program) and (2) four courses (Business, Writing, Curating, and Learning).
+Artists may apply for The Center Program as a stand-alone opportunity, or to the VACP, by indicating their choice on the application form.

 Access: In addition to critical discussions, Center Program artists also have access to the Oakman Clinton School & Studios at the Art Center, including: Painting & Drawing, Digital Lab, Darkroom, Printmaking/Silkscreen, Ceramics, and Mixed Media.

 Tuition: Tuition for The Center Program is $1500.
 A limited number of full-tuition scholarships are available for artists of color and Art Center teaching artists.
 Artists can apply for scholarships via the scholarship application form on the Art Center’s website, which can be accessed via the online Center Program / VACP application form.